sottorivalab/midaa/README.md

 - [X] Tutorial math on AA
 - [X] Tutorial parameters and networks
 - [X] Quick start
-- [ ] Allow the user to specify its own encoder/decoder
+- [ ] Allow the user to specify its encoder/decoder
 - [ ] Provide some module builders
 - [ ] Test batch/covariate correction in latent space